Frequently Asked Questions

 Q6: Can I fit a suspension, linkage or Lauf fork?

 A6: We would recommend not.
-Our concern is that the riding the customer will inevitably want to do when you have a suspension fork is not suited to the testing that has been done on our frame.
+Our concern is that the riding that you will inevitably want to do when you have a suspension fork is not suited to the testing that has been done on our frame.
 This does not mean the frame will fail but it will accelerate fatigue.
 If you wish to do this, it will be at your own risk and would void your warranty with us.

 Q7: Can I change the wheel size?